ttbarnes/dry-cypress-examples/README.md

 - Text assertions
 - Link assertions
 - Click events
+- Enter text
-- Generic page assertions
+- Common page assertions

 ## Why

-In large applications, cypress E2E tests can become very complex.
+In large applications, cypress E2E tests can become very complex, time consuming and hard to maintain.

 Some tests can become repeated - for example with common elements, assertions and user journeys.

 A simple example would be the following.
-To assert that some text equals X, you could do the following:
+To assert that some text equals X, we could do this:

 ```js
 cy.get('[data-cy="main-heading"]').invoke('text').then((text) => {